-For year ending 30 June 2012
+For year ending 30 June 2013

 It is with pleasure that I submit my report as Manager of Mount Beauty & District Community Bank® Branch.

-This past 12 months has been a very exciting, a busy and enjoyable time for all involved.
-Mount Beauty & District Community Bank® Branch is extremely fortunate to have six very capable, enthusiastic and professional staff members who are committed to providing the standard of service that Bendigo and Adelaide Bank is renowned for.
-During the year we farewelled Kim Walters, who has taken up a position in Business Banking at Frankston, welcomed Debbie King back to the branch and also Lyn Short has joined our team.
+The past 12 months was a very exciting, a busy and enjoyable time for all involved.
+Mount Beauty & District Community Bank® Branch is extremely fortunate to have six very capable, enthusiastic and professional staff members, all committed to providing the standard of service that Bendigo and Adelaide Bank is renowned for.

 We are also proud of our results this year.
-Our budget was for a profit of \$146,032.
-Our achievement was an after tax profit of \$137,225 after we contributed \$55,000 to community projects.
+Our budget was for a profit of \$227,304.
+Our achievement was an after tax profit of just over \$55,000 after we contributed \$65,000 to community projects, plus we also put \$100,000 in our Community Foundation for future projects.
+Our shareholders received a dividend of 8 cents per share unfranked as well.

 We are on target for a good profit again this coming year.
 Our intention is to continue to grow our business further.
-With the service we will provide to our agent in Corryong, our business will continue to grow and both communities will benefit from this new venture.
+With the service we will provide to our agent in Corryong, alongside our relationships with Tallangatta and the Mitta valley, our business will continue to grow and all communities will benefit from this new venture.

 The industry that we work in is changing on a continual basis and it is essential that we meet and exceed what these challenges bring.
-I thank my staff (Debbie King, Linda Maddison, Linda Dunell, Lucinda Wiseman, Nikki Ryder and Lyn Short) sincerely for all their efforts and support to date and truly believe that they are excellent ambassadors for Mount Beauty & District Community Bank® Branch and all of our local communities.
+I thank my staff (Lucinda Wiseman, Debbie King, Nikki Ryder, Linda Maddison, Linda Dunell and Lynne Short) sincerely for all their efforts and support to date and truly believe that they are excellent ambassadors for Mount Beauty & District Community Bank® Branch and all of our local communities.
 The most rewarding aspect for the branch staff is that our customers chose to bank with us as they feel welcome, needed and very comfortable every time they come into our branch.

-I would also like to thank all the support staff we have from Bendigo and Adelaide Bank - Mark Brown (Regional Manager) and Michael Monaghan (Senior Business Banking Manager) .We also have great support from many support staff and Business Bankers in several sections that assist us in our day-to-day running of our branch.
+I would also like to thank all the support staff we have from Bendigo and Adelaide Bank - Mark Brown (Regional Manager) and Michael Monaghan (Senior Business Banking Manager).
+We also have great support from many support staff and Business Bankers in several sections, who assist us with the day-to-day running of our branch.

-For our business results; at the end of June we have business totaling \$77 million dollars in 2,164 accounts.

-This is an increase of \$12.3 million and 250 accounts.
-Our budgeted growth for the year was \$5.3 million, so we grew more than double our expectations.
-Between the branch, agency and our ATM we are completing just over 3,500 transactions per month.
+For our business results: at the end of June we have business totalling \$88 million dollars in 2,389 accounts.
+This is an increase of \$11 million dollars and 225 accounts.
+Our budgeted growth for the year was \$6 million.
+Between the branch, agency and our ATM, we complete just over 3,500 transactions per month.